victorborda/software-dev-guide/README.md

         - Does it need to be part of a CI/CD pipeline?
         - If there is a major production fire, will this script be needed to diagnose and/or fix?
     These are all very important to consider.
 So the problem with the xxkcd comic is that is focused on "you" instead of "team", and it didn't take into account the fact that one's ability to properly estimate the scenarios for its usage is necessarily limited.
 Therefore, having the original engineer on a piece of setup/code/deployment/etc create one helper script for others to use can save serious amounts of time and headache for other team members down the line.

-    - One good rule of thumb here is, if you have shell commands that require more than one line, or are longer than 80 characters, put it in a .sh or .py file.
+    One good rule of thumb here is, if you have shell commands that require more than one line, or are longer than 80 characters, put it in a .sh or .py file.
 Simple, easy.

-    - If you find yourself doing the same configuration action twice, in particular if you are doing so because you got something wrong the first time, put it in a script as you go.
+    If you find yourself doing the same configuration action twice, in particular if you are doing so because you got something wrong the first time, put it in a script as you go.
 Without it, others will likely make the exact same mistake you just made.

 3. Lint prior to code checkin
-    - If code reviews are just enforcing basic code style then they are a waste of everyone’s time.
+    If code reviews are just enforcing basic code style then they are a waste of everyone’s time.
 Linters are better at this.
 There’s an 80/20 balance in the linting rules, however, and in that 20, there tends to be more and more cause for reasonable situational variance.
 You don’t want the linter making noise on those because then people start ignoring it or hating it.
 Linters work best when they are configured to act as a friendly pair programmer, not a squawking bird.

-    - I personally use flake8, black, djLint, isort, and pre-commit
+    I personally use flake8, black, djLint, isort, and pre-commit together.

-4. Git hooks to enforce that only great code makes it to the pull request phase
-    - Git hooks that run linters are wonderful things.
+4. Git hooks to enforce that only great code makes it to the pull request phase Git hooks that run linters are wonderful things.

 ## AI Tools